css-raku/CSS-Properties-raku/README.md

 ## Inheritance

 A child class can inherit from one or more parent classes.
-This is applied in a CSS conformant manner:
+This follows CSS standards:

-- heritability is property specific.
-For example `color` is inherited, but `margin` is not.
+- Note all properties are inherited by default; for example `color` is inherited, but `margin` is not.

-- the `inherit` keyword can be used in the child property to force inheritance.
+- the `inherit` keyword can be used in the child property to ensure inheritance.

-- the `!important` modifier can be used in parent properties to force inheritance to the child.
-The property remains 'important' in the child and will be passed on to any CSS::Declarations objects that inherit from it.
+- the `!important` modifier can be used in parent properties to force the parent value to override the child.
+The property becomes 'important' in the child and will be passed on to any CSS::Declarations objects that inherit from it.

 ```
 my $parent-css = CSS::Declarations.new: :style("margin-top:5pt; margin-left: 15pt; color:rgb(0,0,255) !important");

-my $css = CSS::Declarations.new: :style("margin-top:25pt; margin-right: initial; margin-left: inherit; color:purple"), :inherit($parent-css) );
+my $css = CSS::Declarations.new: :style("margin-top:25pt; margin-right: initial; margin-left: inherit; color:purple"), :inherit($parent-css);

 say $parent-css.important("color");
 ## True